 Certain tea masters believe a tea pet initially has no soul.
 Pouring tea over it, which has a soul, in turn, gives the tea pet a soul.

 During the gong fu, constantly hydrate the tea pet by pouring leftover tea over it.
-It can be the hot water used for warming up the teaware, water used to rinse the tea leaves, or any leftover steeped tea after we have filled up all the teacups.
+It can be the hot water used for warming up the teaware, water used to rinse the tea leaves, or any leftover steeped tea after filling up all the teacups.

 We recommend using only one type of tea with the yixing clay tea pet.
 Yixing clay is very porous and easily absorbs the aroma and oils of the tea.
 With time, notice how your tea gongfu tea pet becomes shiny from the tea oils.